 The Canoe Polo Club is a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

-The person responsible for data protection within our organisation is the President, , who can be contacted at
+The person responsible for data protection within our organisation is the President, Rowan Kettle, who can be contacted at rgk1g19@soton.ac.uk

 This notice applies to current and former members.
 This notice does not form part of any contract to provide services.
 We may update this notice at any time.
 When changes are made to this document, we will inform you electronically of the update.